Slaven Zambata: Club career

 Zambata started playing football at his hometown club Junak Sinj and was signed by Dinamo Zagreb in 1959, at the age of eighteen.
 He stayed with the Croatian powerhouse until 1969, and during this time earned a total of 393 appearances and scored 267 goals (93 of which in the Yugoslav First League).
 He won four Yugoslav Cups with Dinamo (in 1960, 1963, 1965 and 1969) and also captained the team to their triumph in the 1966–67 Inter-Cities Fairs Cup in a campaign that saw Zambata scoring six goals.
 He also finished as Cup runner-up on two occasions (in 1964 and 1966) and was Inter-Cities Fairs Cup runner-up in 1963.

 After leaving Dinamo in 1969 he played for a few seasons for Belgian clubs KSV Waregem and Crossing Club before returning shortly to Zagreb in 1972.
 He quit playing football in 1973 after a couple of serious injuries (he had surgery performed on both of his menisci just before his retirement).

-As of 2009, he was the 8th most prolific goalscorer in Dinamo's history, and one of two players to score a hat-trick in a Yugoslav Cup final game, against Hajduk Split on 26 May 1963.
-Although Dinamo never won the Yugoslav championship during his ten years with the club, they did finish as runners-up five times (in 1960, 1963, 1966, 1967 and 1969) in one of the most successful periods in the history of the club.
+As of 2009, he was still the 8th most prolific goalscorer in Dinamo's history, and one of only two players to score a hat-trick in a Yugoslav Cup final game, against Hajduk Split on 26 May 1963.
+Although Dinamo never won the Yugoslav league championship during his ten years with the club, they did finish as runners-up five times (1960, 1963, 1966, 1967, 1969) in one of the most successful periods in club's history.